 The ‘old’ Jamestown Bridge in Rhode Island was destroyed using controlled demolition techniques in 2006.
 Bulk sections of its debris were placed offshore to construct two artificial reef sites in 60 and 90 fsw.

-For the next three years, we supported a Rhode Island Department of Environmental Management (RIDEM) funded survey of the two sites to document early settlement of marine life to the reefs.
+For the next three years, we supported a RI DEM funded survey of the two sites to document early settlement of marine life to the reefs.
 These two sites have provided refuge for marine life, and have attracted larger fish and other predators.
-This artificial reef project is largely out of sight, so out of mind for most Rhode Islanders.
-However, the effort should be praised as a successful artificial reef construction program.
+This artificial reef project is largely out of sight, so out of mind for most Rhode Islanders, however should be praised as a successful artificial reef construction program.